Uncharted Realms

 This album represents a clear, focused expression of our vision as a band: nurturing community while embracing risk.
 We venture into some unexpected territory on this record, and I’m grateful to everyone who continues to take the journey with us.
 I’m incredibly proud of this music, and I hope it resonates with you.

 When I first shared these tracks with our visual artist, Kara Tucker, I offered a handful of guiding words: future, vision, optimism, fantasy, and playfulness.
 After listening, she painted a beautiful bluebird—an image of hope, joy, and new beginnings.
 As artists, we draw from our experiences and pour ourselves into what we create.
 Through that process, we work toward becoming better versions of ourselves, refining our craft as we move closer to an ideal—not only an artistic one, but a vision of how we wish the world to be.
 The art itself is not the destination, but a vessel: a way of sharing who we are and inviting others to be fully themselves.
 At our core, we long for connection, understanding, purpose, and safety.
-My hope is for a world in which these things are within reach for everyone.
+My wish is for a world in which these things are within reach for everyone.
+In that spirit, Uncharted Realms is an invitation—to imagine brighter possibilities, to listen with openness, and to step together into unfamiliar spaces where curiosity, empathy, and hope can take root.

 The opening track, “Flowing Currents,” begins as the horn sections greet each other through flourishing counterpoint.
 Like the first blossoms of spring, small motifs emerge and grow, soon carried forward by the full rhythm section.
 The music gathers momentum as the saxophones surge into the melody, followed by my tenor solo.
 The piece concludes with a rock-inspired guitar solo from Joel Tucker, lifted by horn backgrounds and driving drums.